Malta's Parliament to legalize gay marriage

 While the measure is expected to pass, some lawmakers have said they would vote against it.

-Nationalist lawmaker Edwin Vassallo said he would be opposing the new law because it was "morally unacceptable."
+Nationalist lawmaker Edwin Vassallo said he would be opposing the bill because it was "morally unacceptable."
 He accused the Prime Minister of "causing social destruction which goes against the natural laws."

-Germany became the latest European nation to legalize same-sex marriage last week.
-The Netherlands was the first country to take that step, which it did in 2001.
+Last week, Germany moved to become the latest European nation to legalize same-sex marriage.
+The Netherlands was the first country to take that step in 2001.

 Since then, more than 20 other nations have followed suit, including Spain, Canada, Argentina, France, the United Kingdom, Germany, Ireland and the United States.